 Please note: If students are successful in their change of course application, it is their responsibility to bring themselves up to date with course work.
 In no case can acceptance of a change of course be cited by students as grounds for poor performance at examinations later in the academic year.

 Students who fail to satisfy the requirements for change of course will be notified immediately.
-All students considered successful in their application for a change of course will be notified by email.
+All students considered successful in their application for a change of course will be notified officially by email after the close of the CAO season.
 Students should check their student email account regularly for correspondence from the Admissions Office.